Early Quranic manuscripts: Topkapı manuscript

-The Topkapi Qurʾān manuscript H.S.
-32 is a significant Islamic artifact, notable for its size, script, and historical context.
-Originating from late 7th Century to mid-8th century, this manuscript is preserved in the Topkapi Palace Museum in Istanbul.
+The Topkapı Qurʾān manuscript is notable for its size, script, and historical context.
+Originating from late 7th Century to mid-8th century, this manuscript is preserved in the Topkapi Palace Museum in Istanbul (inventory number H.S.
+32).
 It showcases a unique style of Kufic script and is distinguished by its ornate decorations and intricate calligraphy.
 The manuscript has been the subject of scholarly study for its textual variants, providing insights into the early transmission and preservation of the Qurʾānic text.
-Originally attributed to Uthman Ibn Affan (d.
-656), However, a recent study published by De Gruyter has refuted this attribution by analyzing the manuscript's paleography and orthography.
+Originally it was attributed to Caliph Uthman Ibn Affan.
+However, a 2024 analysis of the manuscript's paleography and orthography by Rami Husain Halaseh has denied this attribution.